-Daily flights data from Flight Radar points to an unsurprising massive decline in air travel (about 40-45% lower compared to last year) owing to travel bans and other strict restrictions on domestic and international travel.
-As some countries eradicate (or sharply limit the spread of the virus) some travel will resume between 'COVID-free' nations.
+Daily flights data from Flight Radar points to an unsurprising massive decline in air travel (about 40% lower compared to last year) owing to travel bans and other strict restrictions on domestic and international travel.
+The second wave of the virus may see a decline in flights as borders close.